Unique Festivals of Pampanga

 The first day of Makatapak Festival includes street dances from nine municipalities of Pampanga affected by the lahar.
 The performances show the people’s various experiences of lahar incidents.
 There is also Imung Baculud – washing the body in neck-deep water of Gugu River.
 The second day is the feast for Our Lady of the Holy Rosary (Virgen La Naval) which was also buried by the Pinatubo eruption.

 The people of Sta.
-Rita prepare the best duman.
+Rita prepares the best duman.
 The preparation is a rigorous process.
 First, the magdurumans – the families who produce duman – have to beat the young green rice kernels to separate the husk.
 The rice pellets are then soaked in water and cooked for thirty minutes.
 The rice receives another round of pounding to help release the oils and nutty flavor.
 Families pass this method of preparing duman from generation to generation.
 The method became a celebrated tradition.

 The seasonal delicacy can be eaten plain.
 Some people like to add sugar or place it on fresh carabao’s milk, tsokolate batirol or as toppings on ice cream.
 Others make duman kalamay.